verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ An Universal Resource Identifier, as specified in [rfc3986](https://datatracker.ietf.org/doc/html/rfc3986).

 [[def: valid permission, valid permissions]]:
-~ For a given country code, a credential schema permission of a given type, which (country attribute is null or equals to the given country code), and effective_from datetime is lower than current datetime, and (effective_until datetime is null or greater than current datetime), and revoked is null and terminated is null.
+~ For a given country code, a credential schema permission of a given type, which (country attribute is null or equals to the given country code), and effective_from timestamp is lower than current timestamp, and (effective_until timestamp is null or greater than current timestamp), and revoked is null and terminated is null.

 [[def: validation process]]:
 ~ A process run by [[ref: applicants]] that want to, for a specific [[ref: credential schema]], be a [[ref: issuer]], be a [[ref: verifier]], or simply hold a verifiable credential linked to the [[ref: credential schema]].